 University of New South Wales

-Collusive behavior is commonplace in large firms and other complex organizations.
-We show that the threat of collusion between a productive agent and the auditor in charge of monitoring production can influence a number of organizational dimensions including outsourcing decisions and the allocation of production costs.
-We use a standard model where a principal hires a productive agent and an auditor, and cannot avoid collusion between the two.
-The optimal contract lets the agent choose between working outside the firm (no monitoring and full claims over production costs) or in the firm (monitoring but no claims over costs).
+This paper shows that the threat of collusion between a productive agent and the auditor in charge of monitoring production can influence a number of organizational dimensions of the firm, including outsourcing decisions and the allocation of production costs.
+We find that the optimal organizational response to internal collusion lets the agent choose between working outside the firm (no monitoring and full claims over production costs) or within the firm (monitoring but no claims over costs).
 In equilibrium, there are no rents due to collusion.
 The results are robust to a number of extensions.

 Number of Pages in PDF File: 34

 Keywords: Collusion, Supervision, Mechanism design, Theory of the Firm, Outsourcing

 Date posted: October 18, 2012 ; Last revised: February 24, 2014